maithilee24/TravelTales/README.md

 # TravelTales
-ravelTales is a vibrant online platform where travelers from around the world share their real-life travel experiences, tips, and cost breakdowns to help others plan memorable and budget-friendly trips.
+TravelTales is a vibrant online platform where travelers from around the world share their real-life travel experiences, tips, and cost breakdowns to help others plan memorable and budget-friendly trips.